knative/docs/docs/serving/config-ha.md

 $ kubectl patch hpa activator -n knative-serving -p '{"spec":{"minReplicas":9,"maxReplicas":19}}'
 ```

+To set the activator scale to a particular value, just set `minScale` and `maxScale` to the same desired value.

-It is recommended for production deployments to run at least 3 activator instances for redundancy and avoiding single point of failure if a Knative service needs to be scaled from 0.
+It is recommended for production deployments to run at least 3 `activator` instances for redundancy and avoiding single point of failure if a Knative service needs to be scaled from 0.